The consumer-led demand for safe, nutritious and convenient food products has resulted in a growth in opportunities for

 Opportunities are advertised by careers services and recruitment agencies, and in newspapers and specialist publications including Food Manufacture, both online and in print.
 Early applications are advisable to larger employers.
 Speculative applications are also recommended, for which directories such as the Ingredients Network may be useful.

 To become a food scientist, a good bachelor’s degree in an appropriate subject such as food science/technology, food/chemical engineering, biochemistry, nutrition, microbiology or chemistry is normally necessary.
 Possession of a food-related postgraduate qualification can be beneficial, particularly for candidates without a relevant first degree.
 Candidates possessing food industry work experience are often at an advantage.
 Experience can be gained via food production line employment, or by working as a technician.
 Job shadowing, networking and vacation placements can also be helpful.

 Training is often provided on the job.
-Being a member of the Institute of Food Science and Technology (IFST) provides opportunities for continuing professional development (CPD) such as training courses, conferences and workshops.
+Membership of the Institute of Food Science and Technology (IFST) provides opportunities for continuing professional development (CPD) such as training courses, conferences and workshops.
 Once you have gained enough experience, you can apply for chartered scientist status (CSci), which can help to demonstrate your professionalism and commitment to your field.